Office: 1343 - Doudna Fine Arts Centre

 Translator, Germaine de Staël's De l’esprit des traductions, Translation as ‘Genre in its own Excess’: Germaine de Staël’s ‘On the Spirit of Translation(s)’” in Translation Theory in Practice: Teaching Romantic Translation(s), Special Volume of Romantic Circle Pedagogies, July 2014.

-“Aeolian Translation: The Aesthetics of Mediation and the Jouissance of Genre,” in Staël's Philosophy of the Passions: Sensibility, Society, and the Sister Arts, eds.
-Karyna Szmurlo and Tili Boon Cuillé (Lewisburg: Bucknell University Press, 2013), 151-171.
+“Aeolian Translation: The Aesthetics of Mediation and the Jouissance of Genre,” in Staël's Philosophy of the Passions: Sensibility, Society, and the Sister Arts, edited by Karyna Szmurlo and Tili Boon Cuillé (Lewisburg: Bucknell University Press, 2013), 151-171.

 “Desire in the Literary Field: Hagiography, History, and Anagrams in Kleist’s Der Findling” in Nineteenth-Century Literature Criticism(NCLC-222), ed.
 Kathy Darrow (Detroit: Thomson Gale, 2010), 242-261.